What Is the NANDA Nursing Diagnosis List?

 How do I write a NANDA care plan?

-To write a nursing care plan, you’ll follow the ADPIE steps and use a diagnosis from the NANDA list for nursing diagnosis.
+To write a nursing care plan, follow the ADPIE steps and use a diagnosis from the NANDA list for nursing diagnosis.
 Learn more about writing nursing care plans.

 Do nurses use NANDA?

 If you asked the average working nurse whether they use NANDA diagnoses today, they might say no. That’s because the nursing process becomes second nature as you transition from being a student to a working nurse.
+Many Electronic Health Records (EHRs), such as Epic, include nursing diagnoses in their nursing order plans, along with associated interventions.

 Looking for a New Nursing Job?